stephpy/atoum-s-documentation/en/Contents/chapter1.md

     [vim]
     :source %

-### atoum plug-in usage in VIM
+### atoum plugin usage in VIM

-To use plug-in atoum have to be installed and you must be currently editing a file which contains a atoum unit tests.
+To use plugin, atoum has to be installed and you must be currently editing a file which contains a atoum unit tests.
 In this case, launch command:

     [vim]
     :Atoum

 Tests are launched, once complete, a report based on configuration file of atoum (located on ftpplugin/php/atoum.vim on your .vim directory) is generated on a new split.

-Obviously, you can define a mapping to launch this command by use a combination.
+Obviously, you can define a mapping to launch this command using a key combination.
-By example, add this line on your .vimrc
+For example, add this line on your .vimrc

     [vim]
     nnoremap *.php :Atoum